 Why Your Front Teeth Feel Numb

 Our teeth play an important role in our ability to speak, eat, and smile.
 It can be very concerning if your front teeth feel numb and not know why.
+This phenomenon, often characterized by a loss of sensation or a tingling feeling, can arise from a variety of underlying causes.
 The sensation of numbness can cause discomfort and make it difficult for your mouth to function properly.

 Table of Contents